-Quite often, in our Website Reviews, I give people the advice to change their WordPress permalink structure, this post details the why and, more importantly: how to make such a change without losing the traffic that you already have.
+Quite often, in our website reviews, we give people the advice to change their WordPress permalink structure, this post details the why and, more importantly: how to make such a change without losing the traffic that you already have.

 It includes a new tool built by yours truly to help you create the necessary redirects.
 Keep on reading!